ar0n1122/token-vesting/TECHNICAL_DOCUMENTATION.md

 ### Current Limitations

-1. **No Token Deposits**: Cannot yet deposit tokens into treasury
+1. **Manual Token Deposits**: Tokens must be manually deposited to treasury using external SPL token tools
-2. **No Token Claiming**: No mechanism for employees to claim vested tokens
+2. **No Schedule Modifications**: Cannot update or revoke existing vesting schedules after creation
-3. **No Vesting Calculation**: No time-based vesting amount calculations
+3. **Linear Vesting Only**: Only supports linear vesting curves, no custom vesting schedules
-4. **No Schedule Modifications**: Cannot update or revoke existing vesting schedules
+4. **Single Owner Model**: No multi-signature or delegated authority for companies
-5. **No Treasury Management**: No functions to manage treasury token balances
+5. **No Pause Mechanism**: No emergency pause functionality for vesting programs
-6. **Single Owner Model**: No multi-signature or delegated authority for companies
+6. **No Vesting Events**: No event emission for tracking vesting milestones and claims
-7. **No Pause Mechanism**: No emergency pause functionality
+7. **No Partial Claims**: Employees must claim all available tokens at once
-8. **No Vesting Events**: No event emission for tracking vesting milestones
+8. **No Vesting Categories**: No support for different vesting types (equity, bonus, etc.)

 ### Recommended Extensions